top of page

 16 Top Anti-Inflammatory Foods You Should Stock in Your Kitchen

-The truth is antioxidants only became popular in the 1990s by the public.
-It was during this time when researchers were starting to understand the reasoning behind the early stages of cancer, artery-clogging atherosclerosis, vision loss, and other closely related chronic conditions caused by free radicals.
+The truth is that antioxidants only became popular in the 1990s by the public.
+It was during this time that researchers were starting to understand the reasoning behind the early stages of cancer, artery-clogging atherosclerosis, vision loss, and other closely related chronic conditions caused by free radicals.

 What are antioxidants?

-Antioxidants[A] are basically vitamins and other nutrients found in plant-based foods like vegetables, fruit, whole grains, and legumes that slow or prevent damage to the cells in your body caused by free radicals.
-They are not substances themselves but refer to a chemical property displayed by hundreds of different, and non-interchangeable, substances.
+Antioxidants[A] are vitamins and other nutrients found in plant-based foods like vegetables, fruit, whole grains, and legumes that slow or prevent damage to the cells in your body caused by free radicals.
+They are not substances themselves but refer to a chemical property displayed by hundreds of different, non-interchangeable substances.

-Most antioxidants happen naturally and exist in foods to prohibit oxidation and to protect you from harmful toxins in the environment.
+Most antioxidants happen naturally and exist in foods to prevent oxidation and to protect you from harmful toxins in the environment.

 What are free radicals?

 Free radicals are broken-down molecules that occur through normal metabolism and exposure to certain chemicals such as tobacco or radiation.
-They can cause inflammation to your body and do harm, increasing your risk of disease and other illnesses.
+They can cause inflammation in your body and harm, increasing your risk of disease and other illnesses.

 What can you do?

-Here are some of the top antioxidant rich and inflammatory foods to stock in your kitchen:
+Here are some of the top antioxidant-rich and anti-inflammatory foods to stock in your kitchen:

 3. Artichoke Hearts: Artichoke hearts are full of polyphenols and are one of the most antioxidant-rich vegetables you can eat!
 They help fight oxidation that can cause chronic disease and aging.